Samsung Galaxy Z Fold 3 review: Folding a Note

 Galaxy Z Fold 3: Software and performance

-Samsung's software has come a long, long way in a fairly short time.
+Samsung's software has come a long, long way in a reasonably short time.
 Beginning with One UI's launch a few years back, the new Samsung OS focused on usability, speed, and friendly features that make a difference in the everyday experience.
 In many ways, this makes the Fold 3 the best phone Samsung has made yet, as it's one of the only actual unique experiences you'll find anywhere in the smartphone market.

+In fact, just three months after launching the Z Fold 3, Samsung is already readying the launch of its next big update, One UI 4.
+Built upon Android 12, One UI 4 promises a more personalizable version of Android than ever before — which is saying a lot considering how customizable Samsung's flavor of Android has practically always been — and has been available in beta for select customers since early November 2021.

+When it launches sometime later in the year, One UI 4 will bring many changes and enhancements to the already fantastic Fold 3 experience.
+In fact, Samsung's work on the software side of the foldable experience drove Google to directly partner with them on Android 12L, a particular version of Android built specifically with foldables and tablets in mind.

 In all my time testing the Z Fold 3, I never noticed anything short of the very best performance I've seen out of any phone.
 I was regularly blown away by how many apps the Fold 3 keeps in memory at a time.
 I've been using a Pixel as my daily driver for a while and had forgotten just how aggressive Google's memory management is.
 This phone is a multitasker's dream come true in every possible way.

 In many ways, though, it feels like Samsung held too much back in the out-of-the-box configuration.
-The Galaxy Z Fold 3 can do so much when compared to other devices, a fact that doesn't just revolve around the powerful Snapdragon 888 processor or the liquid-smooth 120Hz screens, but the device's design as well.
+The Galaxy Z Fold 3 can do so much compared to other devices, a fact that doesn't just revolve around the powerful Snapdragon 888 processor or the liquid-smooth 120Hz screens, but the device's design as well.
 You'll just have to release its build-in restraints first.

 All the new software features are disabled out-of-the-box and hidden pretty deep in the settings.

 The Fold 3 can multitask like no other phone out there.
-The giant 7.6-inch screen inside is quite literally the size of a smaller tablet and can comfortably fit 3 apps on-screen at once.
+The giant 7.6-inch screen inside is quite literally the size of a smaller tablet and can comfortably fit three apps on-screen at once.
 Apps can display more information at once — like the list of conversations in the messaging app or large previews of pictures taken in the camera app — and most apps can comfortably fit side-by-side without feeling cramped.
-Each half of the Fold's screen is basically the size of a normal phone, anyway.
+Each half of the Fold's screen is the size of a standard phone, anyway.

 That slide-out sidebar can now be locked into place much in the way you would expect on a desktop or laptop dock, giving you quick one-touch access to your most-used apps and app pairs.
 Apps that don't play nicely with the big-screen mode or multitasking view can now be resized to any aspect ratio you want or even floated above currently-running apps.

 The problem is that none of these tools are enabled by default.
-Instead, you'll have to go into the settings menu, slide down to advanced features, jump into Samsung Labs, and enable them individually.
+Instead, you'll have to go into the settings menu, slide down to advanced features, jump into Samsung Labs, and will allow them individually.

 To me, this was a huge mistake on Samsung's part.
 Yes, Samsung buried these features because of years of heckling over its overly complex UIs and complicated settings menus.
 The problem is that, for the most part, the Galaxy Z Fold 3 isn't a phone for standard users and, more importantly, isn't just another phone.
 It's a multitasking beast that should have had all these features enabled out of the box.

-Note: This article was originally published in August 2021.
-It was updated in November 2021 with the following changes: